kksgandhi/personal_site/gift wishlist.md

 aliases: []
 tags: []
 ---
-Listed in order of my interest.
+Listed roughly in order of my interest.

 Let me know if you get something, that way others don't buy a duplicate.